Portsmouth & District Billiards & Snooker Association

 Handicaps will be reviewed at the half-way stage of the season with any revised handicaps notified to members.

 The bottom team in each division except the last will normally be relegated and the top team in each division except the first will be promoted.
-A tie for any promotion or relegation place will be determined by a head to head system between the teams concerned, using 3 elements in the following order, (1) head to head, (2) points won and (3) win record.
+A tie for any promotion or relegation place will be determined by a head to head system between the teams concerned, using 3 elements in the following order, (1) points or frames won, 2) head to head between teams tied (3) number of matches won

 39. SNOOKER.
 League games will be over two frames in the winter season, with a total of twelve frames determining the match result, and all frames played off scratch.